awsdocs/amazon-emr-management-guide/doc_source/emr-studio-security-groups.md

 EMR Studio uses these security groups in addition to any security groups associated with an EMR cluster attached to a Workspace\.

-You must create these security groups\.
-You can customize your security groups with rules tailored to your environment, but you must include the rules noted below\.
-For example, you might add custom rules to limit network traffic so that only a subset of Workspaces can run code on particular clusters\.
+You must create these security groups when you use the AWS CLI to create a Studio\.
+You can customize your security groups with rules tailored to your environment, but you must include the rules noted on this page\.

+**Use the Default EMR Studio Security Groups**

+When you use the EMR console, you can choose the following default security groups, which include the minimum required inbound and outbound rules for the Workspaces in your EMR Studio\.
++ `DefaultEngineSecurityGroup`
++ `DefaultWorkspaceSecurityGroupGit` or `DefaultWorkspaceSecurityGroupWithoutGit`

 ## Prerequisites<a name="emr-studio-security-group-prereqs"></a>